FAQGURU/FAQGURU/topics/en/azure.md

 * https://www.quora.com/What-are-the-common-questions-asked-in-Microsoft-Azure-interview

 [[↑] Back to top](#Azure)
 ### What are the differences between Subscription Administrator and Directory Administrator?
-(Senior)

 By default, one is assigned the *Subscription Administrator* role when he/she signs up for Azure.
 A subscription admin can use either a Microsoft account or a work or school account from the directory that the Azure subscription is associated with.
 This role is authorized to manage services in the Azure portal.
 If others need to sign in and access services by using the same subscription, you can add them as co-admins.